aztack/LearningKotlin/README.md

 Output:

 ```
-65 belongs to grade OK
+51 belongs to grade Bad
 ```

 > You can inspect Kotlin bytecode in IntelliJ>Tools>Kotlin>Show Kotlin bytecode